Commitments and Contingencies

 |Commitments and Contingencies Disclosure [Abstract]|

-On September 12, 2013, the Company (through its subsidiary, Jade Therapeutics, Inc.) entered into an agreement with Lineage Cell Therapeutics, Inc. (“Lineage”), formerly known as BioTime, Inc. granting to the Company the exclusive worldwide right to commercialize cross-linked thiolated carboxymethyl hyaluronic acid (“modified HA”) for ophthalmic treatments in humans.
-The agreement requires the Company to pay an annual fee of $30,000 and a royalty of 6% on net sales of KIO-201 to Lineage based on revenue relating to any product incorporating the modified HA technology.
-The agreement expires when patent protection for the modified HA technology lapses in August 2027.
+On September 12, 2013, Jade entered into an agreement with BioTime, Inc. granting to Jade the exclusive worldwide right to commercialize cross-linked thiolated carboxymethyl hyaluronic acid (“CMHA-S”) for ophthalmic treatments in humans.
+The agreement calls for a license issue fee of $50,000, and requires Jade to pay royalties to BioTime based on revenue relating to products incorporating the CMHA-S technology.
+The agreement expires when patent protection for the CMHA-S technology lapses.

 The entire disclosure for commitments and contingencies.